JosephFeld/streamoscope/README.md

 update_ip_catalog -rebuild
 ```

-If you generate bitstream and it has errors, keep trying a few times and it should give new errors each time and then eventually work.
+If you generate the bitstream and it has errors, keep trying a few times and it should give new errors each time and then eventually work.